notsoprocoder/mupa/readme.rst

 https://maxpowerwastaken.github.io/blog/multiprocessing-with-pandas/
 http://chriskiehl.com/article/parallelism-in-one-line/

-The pandas_mp facility needs to be initialised as a class.
+The multi-processing facility needs to be initialised as a class.
 When initialising the class you have the option to assign the number of partitions and the number of cores.
 If unspecified these will default to the number of cores in the machines. parallel_apply will process your function; it takes two arguments the DataFrame and a function.